 What type of exercises can I do after the baby is born?

-Kegels.
+Deep belly breaths to re-engage core muscles.
 Pelvic floor muscles were stressed through your entire pregnancy and are the main muscle group responsible for pushing your baby out during delivery.
 These muscles together with their surrounding tissue help stabilize other muscles in our body, support abdominal muscles for strengthening, and can prevent back pain and urine leaks when working properly.
-Even if you had a cesarean section, starting Kegel exercises will help restore muscle memory.
-You will experience urinary leakage the first few weeks after childbirth.
-This is common, but it’s not normal if you continue to leak three or four months later, a year later.
-Practice Kegel exercises to restore your pelvic strength.
-And don’t be afraid to tell your doctor if you continue to leak urine well after your child is born, there is help.
+Even if you had a cesarean section, starting deep belly breaths will help restore muscle memory.
+It is common that you will experience urinary leakage the first few weeks after childbirth—but it’s not normal if you continue to leak three or four months later, a year later.
+Practice deep belly breaths to restore your pelvic strength.
+Be your best advocate and share with your doctor if you continue to leak urine well after your child is born, there is help.

 I’m supposed to be happy but I’m really sad, is this normal?